zapier/zapier-platform-cli/docs/index.md

 The Zapier CLI requires Node `v4.3.2` or higher, we recommend using [nvm](https://github.com/creationix/nvm) and [homebrew](http://brew.sh/) to manage your Node installation.

+After you install, you'll be able to set up your auth and then create a working "Hello World" application.
+It will be private to you and visible in your live [Zapier editor](https://zapier.com/app/editor).

 ```bash
 # install the cli globally
 npm install -g @zapier/zapier-platform-cli